isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 and high-income countries, but also middle- and low-income ones.
 They provide opportunities for these countries to engage and even contribute towards the precision medicine cause—they are game changing.”</p>
-<p>“The Conference offers an opportunity for people to learn from each other,
+<p>“The conference offers an opportunity for people to learn from each other,
 address collective challenges and explore effective use cases.”
 Mr Goodhand observed.
 “We have seen when health initiatives are challenged with However, there are also models that we can spotlight, for instance, Singapore’s